elastic/kibana/rfcs/text/0013_background_sessions.md

 ### Server Routes

-Each route exposes the corresponding method from the Session Service
+Each route exposes the corresponding method from the Session Service (used only by the client-side service, not meant to be used directly by any consumers):

 `POST /internal/session/store`